MadLadSquad/MadLadSquadSite/monthly-newsletter/2024/July.md

 The 0.9.6.0 release of the [UntitledImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework) fully completes the dbus submodule of the OS submodule.
 It adds the 1.0 release of the [UntitledDBusUtils](https://github.com/MadLadSquad/UntitledDBusUtils) library.

-### UntitledImGuiFramework 0.9.7.0
-The 0.9.7.0 release of the [UntitledImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework) fully completes the Vulkan renderer.

 ### UntitledImGuiFramework interactive web demo
 With the release of the 0.9.4.0 release of the [UntitledImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework), we can now target WASM.
 We took advantage of that and we made a demo site for the framework, you can check it out on <https://uimgui.madladsquad.com>,